As the saying goes, the best things in life are free.

 This is a very intensive, creative study method that makes your language practice fit seamlessly into your day.
 Even better, it can often be accomplished without any expenditure.

 Admittedly, it can be a bit difficult trying to figure out how exactly to incorporate a foreign language into your daily life without it being overwhelming.
-Luckily, FluentU offers a very easy way to get that immersive studying experience whenever and wherever you want.

 10. Make mistakes, make notes